ib-ruby/ib-api/README.md

 * connection-tools: ensure that a connection is established and active
 * verify:  get contract details from the tws
+* symbols: use predefined symbols
 * managed-accounts: fetch and organize account- and portfoliovalues
+* advanced-account: perform account-based previewing, opening, modifying and closing of Positions
+* process-orders: account-based bookkeeping of orders
+* auto-adjust: properly adjust the orderprice to the next valid min-tick of the contract
 * market-price: fetch the current market-price of a contract
 * eod:  retrieve EOD-Data for the given contract
 * greeks: read current option greeks
+* roll: easy rolling of futures and options
 * option-chain: build option-chains for given strikes and expiries
 * spread-prototypes:  create limit, stop, market, etc. orders through prototypes
 * probability-of-expiring: calculate the probability of expiring for the option-contract